aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-permissions/index.md

 ## Custom permissions for custom fields

-Since Vendure v2.2.0, it is possible to define custom permissions for custom fields.
+Since Deenruv v2.2.0, it is possible to define custom permissions for custom fields.
 This is useful when you want to control access to specific custom fields on an entity.
 For example, imagine a "product reviews" plugin which adds a `rating` custom field to the `Product` entity.

 You may want to restrict access to this custom field to only those roles which have permissions on the product review plugin.